Orthogonal polynomials of several variables: Introduction

-where $P_n(\cdot,\cdot)$ is the reproducing kernel of $\CV_n^d$ satisfying
+where $P_n(\cdot,\cdot)$ is the \emph{reproducing kernel} of $\CV_n^d$ satisfying

-Let $\{P_\a^n: |\a| =n\}$ be an orthonormal basis of $\CV_n^d$.
+Let $\big\{P_\a^n\big\}_{|\a| =n}$ be an orthonormal basis of $\CV_n^d$.
 Then $P_n(\cdot,\cdot)$ can be expressed as

-The projection operator is independent of a particular basis, so is the reproducing kernel.
-In fact, by Theorem \ref{thm:OrthonormalUnique}, $P_n(\cdot,\cdot)$ is independent of a particular basis of $\CV_n^d$.
-The standard Hilbert space argument shows that $f \in L^2(d\mu)$ has a Fourier orthogonal expansion
+The projection operator is independent of a particular basis, and so is the reproducing kernel, as also seen by Theorem \ref{thm:OrthonormalUnique}.
+The standard Hilbert space argument shows that $f \in L^2(d\mu)$ has a Fourier orthogonal expansion In terms of the orthonormal basis $\{P_\alpha^n\}$, the orthogonal expansion reads as